pvanallen/delft-ai-toolkit/docs/hardware.md

   # on RPI, check the IP address for wlan0
   ifconfig
   ```
-* Get Google Cloud credentials for Speech To Text
-  * Create a Goolge Cloud account and create a Speech to Text service.
-  * [Generate your Google Cloud Credentials](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) as a GCP Console json file
-  * Change the name of the json file you downloaded to: google-credentials.json, and place it in the /home/pi/delft-ai-toolkit folder with FTP or scp
 * If you are using more than one robot on your network, [change the RPi hostname](https://carmalou.com/how-to/2017/08/06/how-to-change-hostname-for-raspberry-pi.html) from the default of delftbt0 (e.g. to delftbt1, delftbt2, delftbt3, etc.)